norher/ReadMe_Generator/README.md

     - [email](#email)

   ## Description
-  This application takes you through a series of questions through an inquirer NPM about your application, once the input is validated it renders a README.md file
+  This project takes you through a series of questions about your application.
+It then creates a README.md file based on the answers you've provided.

   ## Installation
-  No installation necessary, just run the index.js file though NodeJS
+  No installation necessary, just run it on a CLI with NodeJS

   ## Usage
-  This project saves time when writing a README.md, as it creates one in less than 3 minutes.
+  This project aims to save time on the creation of a README.md file.
+It could generate a README file in less than 3 minutes.

   ## Contribution Guidelines
-  Contributions are always welcomed, please just describe everything that you do.
+  No contributions please.

   ## Test
-  Test as much as you want, and try to break it and provide feedback.
+  Test it as much as possible and provide feedback.

-  ## License

   ## Questions
   ### @norher